🚦 Essential Knowledge

 Slippery Road

-Road surface may be slippery, reduce speed.
+Road surface may be slippery (e.g. ice, oil, wet).
+Reduce speed.

 Level Crossing

-Railway crossing ahead, check for trains.
+Railway level crossing ahead.
+Check for trains.

 Road Narrows